infix

 infix_reverse_create_closure(&rev_nested, "(int)->int", nested_call_handler, fwd_multiply, NULL);

 // 3.
-Create the outermost forward trampoline (for `harness`)
+Create the outermost forward trampoline (for `harness`).

 infix_forward_t* fwd_harness = NULL;